quidba7/ESG-scrapper/README.md

 ## Data sources:

 ### refinitive:
-* Download the scripts in the "refinitiv_esg" folder and change folder variable to your own drive folder
+* download the scripts in the "refinitiv_esg" folder and change folder variable to your own drive folder
 * install dependencies in requirements.txt file
-* Run esg_score.py
+* run esg_score.py
 * I schedule using windows scheduler every 3 days

     #### dependencies:
-    * Beautifulsoup
+    * beautifulsoup
-    * Selenium
+    * selenium
     * pandas / numpy

 ### news api
-* Create an account with news api and replace my api-key in the url to send through API (Don't use mine, it is a free subscription anyway)
+* create an account with news api and replace my api-key in the url to send through API (Don't use mine, it is a free subscription anyway)
 * run scrap_news.py

     #### dependencies:
     * requests